 - Graham Humphreys

 - 30" x 39 15/16"

 - NSS #

-When I interviewed Graham in 2011 for this site he explained how that came about and where the poster was used.
-Here’s an excerpt:
+When I interviewed Graham in 2011 for this site he talked the Elm Street posters and here’s an excerpt:

 So it was often the case that you wouldn’t know what it was going to look like until you printed it?